 As well as honouring the lifelong contribution of Catherine, the 60th anniversary celebrations last year in Ethiopia also recognised the service of many long-term staff members who have been at the hospital for over 40 years.
 They were presented with a medal of service.

 Among these recipients were Mamitu and Lete, their service over the decades making an immeasurable difference in the lives of patients.
 Also recognised was Gashe Birru, Catherine’s good friend and longtime colleague.
 All three were by Catherine’s side for decades and saw her as their “Emaye” – the Amharic word for mother.

 Much of the success of Hamlin Fistula Ethiopia can be attributed to the work of people like Mamitu and Lete.
 Their support and care for Catherine over the years has been tremendous; Mamitu and Lete were true friends to Catherine and champions for women’s maternal health.

 A lifetime of caring

 Dr Catherine Hamlin’s life was truly a gift to others.
 She worked tirelessly and selflessly for 61 of her 96 years helping Ethiopian women in need.
-The team at Hamlin have put together a beautiful commemorative booklet of Catherine’s life as a special keepsake.
-You can view it online here.

 We need your continued support, now more than ever.
 Will you make a donation today to help finish what Catherine started?